Port of New York and New Jersey: Jurisdiction and regulation

 Responsibilities within the port are divided among all levels of government, from municipal to federal, as well as public and private agencies.

 Established in 1921, the bi-state Port Authority of New York and New Jersey, in addition to overseeing maritime facilities, is responsible for the vehicular crossings and the rapid transit system between New York and New Jersey, several of the region's airports, and other transportation and real estate development projects.

 The Port Authority maintains its own police force, as does the Waterfront Commission, created in 1953 to investigate, prosecute, and prevent criminal activity.

 The United States Army Corps of Engineers, which has been involved in harbor maintenance since about 1826, when Congress passed an omnibus rivers and harbors act, is responsible for bulkhead and channel maintenance.

 The United States Coast Guard deals with issues such as floatable debris, spills, vessel rescues, and counter-terrorism.

 Both states, and some municipal governments (New York City, in particular), maintain maritime police units.

 The United States Park Police monitors federal properties.
 The National Park Service oversees some of the region's historic sites, nature reserves, and parks.

 The port is a port of entry.
 The United States Customs and Border Protection (CBP) and Immigration and Customs Enforcement (ICE) regulate international imports and passenger arrivals.
 The "green lane" program, in which trusted shippers have fewer containers inspected.
 There are two foreign trade zones in the port: FTZ 1, the first in the nation, established in 1937, on the New York side of the port; and FTZ 49, on the New Jersey side.

 In March 2006, some of the passenger facilities management was to be transferred to Dubai Ports World.
 There was considerable controversy over security and ownership by a foreign corporation, particularly one of Arab origin, of a U.S. port operation, despite the fact that the operator was British-based P&O Ports.
 DP World later sold P&O's American operations to American International Group's asset management division, Global Investment Group, for an undisclosed sum.

-Seamen's Church Institute of New York and New Jersey, the Teamsters, and the International Longshoremen's Association assist and represent some of the port's mariners and dockworkers.
+The Seamen's Church Institute of New York and New Jersey, the Teamsters, and the International Longshoremen's Association assist and represent some of the port's mariners and dockworkers.